enkidevs/curriculum/python/python-core/bits-bytes-hexadecimals/get-the-most-of-float-s.md

 ## Practice

-Complete the following code snippet such that the outputted values hold:
+Complete the following code snippet such to convert a number to its hexadecimal representation and then convert it back:

 ```python